Lucas-C/hesperides-gui/app/bower_components/angular-wizard/README.md

 Let's go step by step to see how this works.

 1) You need to declare a master `wizard` directive.
 This wizard directive, has the following options as attributes:
 * **on-finish**: Here you can put a function to be called when the wizard is finished.
-The syntaxis here is very similar to `ng-click`
+The syntax here is very similar to `ng-click`
 * **name**: The name of the wizard.
 By default, it's called "Default wizard".
 It's used for the `WizardHandler` which we'll explain later.
 * **edit-mode**: If set to true, this will set the wizard as edit mode.
-Edit mode means that all steps have been completed but he can modify any of them now.
+Edit mode means that all steps have been completed and the user can now navigate to and modify any step.
 Defaults to false.
 * **hide-indicators**: If set to true, the indicators in the bottom of the page showing the current page and allowing navigation for the wizard will be hidden.
 Defaults to false.
 * **current-step**: You need to set here a property from your scope (similar to `ng-model`) and that property will always have the name of the current step being shown on the screen.
 * **template**: Path to a custom template.
+* **wz-disabled**: expression that when evaluated to `true` will remove said step from the wizard

 2) Inside the wizard, we can have as many steps as we want.
 Each step MUST have a title which is going to be used to identify it.
 Inside each step, we can put whatever we want.
 Other directives, bindings, controls, forms, etc.